Atlas-Alignment: Making Interpretability Transferable Across Language Models

 \section{Related Work}

-\textbf{Features and Concepts} Neural network neurons and their linear combinations have been shown to encode human-aligned concepts to a surprising degree \cite{Achtibat2023, bykov2023dora}.
+\textbf{Features and Concepts} Neural network neurons and their linear combinations have been shown to encode human-aligned concepts to a surprising degree \citep{Achtibat2023, bykov2023dora}.
 Supervised methods for identifying such features typically rely on curated concept datasets to locate directions or neurons of interest \citep{kim2018interpretabilityfeatureattributionquantitative, bau2017networkdissectionquantifyinginterpretability}.
-Although effective, these methods are inherently limited to the pre-defined choice of concepts. \\ Unsupervised approaches instead examine activations from large, unlabeled datasets to discover semantic clusters.
-A particularly influential line of work has been the development of sparse autoencoders (SAEs) \citep{bricken2023monosemanticity}, which decompose polysemantic features into sparse, more monosemantic ones, which are often highly interpretable. \\ This progress has increased the need for methods that assign meaning to features in a scalable manner.
-Recent work automates the generation of natural language descriptions of features \citep{bills2023language, paulo2024automaticallyinterpretingmillionsfeatures, templeton2024scaling}, along with evaluation methods to assess their quality \citep{bills2023language, DBLP:conf/nips/KopfBHLHB24, puri-etal-2025-fade, gurarieh2025enhancingautomatedinterpretabilityoutputcentric}.
-However, these pipelines remain costly: each new latent space typically requires training SAEs, producing feature descriptions, and validating them before meaningful semantic interaction becomes possible. \\ A complementary direction leverages existing latent spaces to interpret others.
-For instance, CLIP embeddings \citep{radford2021learningtransferablevisualmodels} have been used to describe or query vision model features in semantic terms \citep{oikarinen2023clipdissectautomaticdescriptionneuron, dreyer2025mechanisticunderstandingvalidationlarge}. \\ Our approach, \textbf{Atlas-Alignment}, extends this idea.
-We exploit an interpretable SAE latent space and transfer its semantics into a subject model we wish to understand.
-This enables semantic interpretation and steering of features without fine-grained concept datasets or costly re-interpretation of each new latent space.
+Although effective, these methods are inherently limited to the pre-defined choice of concepts.
+Unsupervised approaches instead examine activations from large, unlabeled datasets to discover semantic clusters.
+A particularly influential line of work has been the development of sparse autoencoders (SAEs) \citep{bricken2023monosemanticity}, which decompose polysemantic features into sparse, more monosemantic and often highly interpretable features.
+This progress has increased the need for methods that assign meaning to features in a scalable manner.
+Recent work automates the generation of natural language descriptions of features \citep{bills2023language, paulo2024automaticallyinterpretingmillionsfeatures, templeton2024scaling}, along with automated evaluation methods to assess their quality \citep{bills2023language, DBLP:conf/nips/KopfBHLHB24, puri-etal-2025-fade, gurarieh2025enhancingautomatedinterpretabilityoutputcentric}.
+However, these pipelines remain costly: each new latent space typically requires training SAEs, producing feature descriptions, and validating them before meaningful semantic interaction becomes possible, typically requiring the processing of billions of tokens.